 Join us and together we can make our vision a reality!
-Our future community art center will include a museum area dedicated to our benefactors, Roger and Bernadine Little Eagle Tallmadge, an art gallery, gift shop, a cafe, an open-air market and performance space, and a community art center with studio/classrooms.
+Our headquarters and future community art center will include a gallery area to showcase our LEAF art collection and our teaching compendium, an "open concept" collections allowing visitors to have an up-close experience with the Native art objects in our LEAF Art Collection.
+A commercial kitchen and "forage/forest to table" cafe, an open-air market and performance space, artist studios & classrooms, and a nature walk.

 The art and functionality of Ho-Chunk basketry will come to the fore this month in Wisconsin Dells.